-Whether you haven't updated to iOS 8.4 yet or you're considering joining iOS 9's public beta, it's always a good idea to make sure you've backed up your iPhone and iPad first.
+Getting ready for iOS 9?
+It's always a good idea to make sure you've backed up your iPhone and iPad first.
 While you likely won't see any data loss after an upgrade, software glitches can and do happen; additionally, when testing a beta, certain things may not work like they used to.
 As such, it's worth it to protect your data before you embark upon an update.

-iCloud backups should automatically happen at least once a day: They trigger when your iPhone or iPad is plugged in and on Wi-Fi.
+iCloud backups should automatically happen at least once a day: They trigger when your iPhone, iPad, or iPod touch is plugged in and on Wi-Fi.
 That said, here's how to make sure you have an up-to-the-minute backup solution.

 - Launch the Settings app on your iPhone or iPad.